AI Maturity Quiz

 Delivering personal experiences at scale

-While core systems like an human resources information system (HRIS) remain the foundation for accurate data, AI enhances how that information is accessed and experienced.
-It can anticipate employee needs, surface relevant updates, and deliver them in intuitive formats like AI-generated audio summaries.
+While core systems like an HRIS remain the foundation for accurate data, AI can improve how that information is used — anticipating employee needs, surfacing relevant updates, and delivering them in intuitive formats like AI-generated audio summaries.

 Tracking impact of change programs